 There are two major types:

 These plans are quite different when it comes to how they work and the benefits they provide.
 Below, you can see how they compare.

 Medicare Supplement Plans

-For those who aren’t familiar with Medicare supplement plans, here’s what you need to know:
+For those who aren’t familiar with Medicare Supplement Insurance Plans, here’s what you need to know:

-- Work in unison with and as a secondary form of coverage to Traditional Medicare Parts A & B. A supplement policy pays most, if not all, of what Medicare does not.
+- Work in unison with and as a secondary form of coverage to Traditional Medicare Parts A & B. A Medicare Supplement Insurance plan pays most, if not all, of what Medicare does not.

 - Don’t have networks.
-Because they aren’t HMO or PPO plans, you have your choice of any doctor or hospital that accepts Medicare.
+Because they aren’t Health Maintenance Organization or Preferred Provider Organization plans, you have your choice of any doctor or hospital that accepts Medicare.

 - Are funded entirely by policyholder premiums.
 This allows companies to keep benefits the same every year.

 - Travel with you in all 50 states.
 Your plan works the same out-of-state as it does in your home state.